How to say "hello" is the first thing many learn in their studies of Japanese.

 How to Say Hello in Japanese: Slang

-All of the phrases below are playful, slang version of “Hello” in Japanese.
-These are very casual, so don’t go saying them to your boss!
+All of the phrases below are playful, slang versions of "Hello" in Japanese.
+These are casual, so don't go saying them to your teacher or boss!

 よっ (yo) "Hey"